sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

   In a presentation about his homeserver setup, Alex Babel discussed how he uses GitHub, ArgoCD, and Kubernetes to manage his Synapse instance.
 The talk was quite interesting and it was cool to see a smaller homeserver deployed using Kubernetes.
-We deploy using Kubernetes at Beeper, but it's managed by another team, and it's quite complicated, so I don't really have a grasp of what's going on, but it was easy to understand Alex's setup since it was at a smaller scale.
+We deploy using Kubernetes at Beeper, but I'm not directly on the team that manages it, and it's quite complicated, so I don't really have a grasp of what's going on, but it was easy to understand Alex's setup since it was at a smaller scale.

 * **Ben's Rust SDK talk**